collinlewin/STELA-Toolkit/docs/gaussian_process_intro.md

 - Every time point \( t \) is a random variable \( f(t) \)
 - Any collection \( [f(t_1), ..., f(t_n)] \) is jointly Gaussian

+As such, checking that our data is normally distributed is important for this assumption to be reasonable.
+STELA includes a Box-Cox transformation that can make our data more normal for the GP, and then we undo the transformation on the fluxes produced by the GP.

 ---